melnicorn/SammysMod/README.md

 		- [ ] ``group = 'com.yourname.modid'`` -> e.g.: ``group = 'com.sammy.superweapons'``
 		- [ ] ``archivesBaseName = 'modid'``
 		- [ ] Somewhere around lines 59, 80, and 106 should be a reference to ``examplemod``.
 Change them to your mod id.
+		- [ ] Around line 102, change the `args` value from `examplemod` to your mod id.

+4. **Create the Launch Configurations**
+	1. In Eclipse in the Gradle Tasks tab, run the ``forgegradle runs -> genEclipseRuns`` script to generate the launch configurations.
+This will take a few minutes to complete.
+	2. Once that is done, import the three launch configurations into Eclipse using the Import menu.
+Select ``Run/Debug -> Launch Configurations`` for the import type.
+Make sure to have the correct directory selected in the Import window!

 ### Checkpoint
 At this point you should be able to run the ``runClient`` configuration, launch Minecraft, and see your mod in the Mods menu.
 There's not much else you can do yet, but you shouldn't get any errors.